Get a Library Card

 Get E-Mail Notifications

-You may access your online account only after you have logged in to the online library catalog.
+You may access your online account only after you have logged in to the SHARE online library catalog.
 You will need your library card number and a PIN number that has been assigned by the library that issued your card.
+Click the SHARE logo on the homepage of the library’s website.
 Click “Log In” at the top of the screen to enter your card number and PIN.
 Then, click “My Account” and you will see all items checked out on your card and have the opportunity to renew items individually or renew all items.
 Once logged in, you can also change your PIN number or place holds.
 Please note: some items may not be renewed online.
 If the item has been renewed a number of times or if another patron has a current hold on the item, you will not be able to renew it.
 You will need to return it to the library.
 Please call the library at 262-534-3988 if you have further questions.

 Sign Up for a Program